RAFTING and HIKING the GRAND CANYON

 At mile 52.3, downstream of Nankoweap Rapid, the rim is 3,200 feet above the river.

-Grand Canyon Escalade: This is a proposed 1.5-mile-long gondola descending from the rim upstream to the confluence of the Little Colorado.
-Owned by the Navajo Nation, the proposal includes a tram station, elevated walkway, gift shop, amphitheatre, and restaurant.
+This is a proposed 1.5-mile-long gondola descending from the rim upstream to the confluence of the Little Colorado.
+Owned by the Navajo Nation, the proposal includes a tram station, an elevated walkway, a gift shop, an amphitheatre, and a restaurant.
 See www.savetheconfluence.com for more information on its status.

 The Navajo do not believe they originated in the canyon but do believe that its rugged topography forms the protective western boundary of their people.
 Offerings and prayers are made to the Canyon, and water from the Colorado River is used during Navajo ceremonies.

-The Little Colorado is only 50 miles long originating from a spring with a normal flow of 200 cfs.
+The Little Colorado is only 50 miles long, originating from a spring with a regular flow of 200 cfs.
 The spring is Sipapu, part of the creation myth of the Hopi.
-The water is rich in dissolved calcium carbonate producing a rich turquoise colour and travertine ledges.
+The water is rich in dissolved calcium carbonate, producing a rich turquoise colour and travertine ledges.
 Whenever there is rain and flooding in the headwaters, the water turns a chocolate-brown, and few hike.

 Walk on the sidewalks of Tapeats Sandstone on the left side for 200 yards, then follow a trail to a swimming hole at .4 miles.
 The water is temperate.
-There are trails on both sides for a few miles but they eventually fade and walking is difficult through the tamarisk.
+There are trails on both sides for a few miles, but they eventually fade, and walking is challenging through the tamarisk.

 Helicopters buzzed the skies over the LCR area.
 They are thankfully not allowed to fly below the level of the South Rim.